christiandi0r/cpp_journey/README.md

 # C++ Journey
-Just my journey on improving my programming skills by learning C++.
+Just my journey on improving my programming skills by practicing C++.

 Included are my attempts of the exercises from: